 The pain of substance abuse can be so intense that words fail to describe an addict’s feelings.
 Some drug rehab clients, due to past trauma or other reasons, may struggle to communicate their thoughts and emotions.
 At American Addiction Centers, we offer expressive therapy.
 This innovative, cutting-edge counseling method helps recovering addicts access and communicate feelings too difficult to convey.
-Clients express themselves through non-verbal activities that include:

 Drug rehab center clients don’t have to be the next Pablo Picasso or Ernest Hemmingway — producing a work of art is not the goal.
 In expressive therapy, creating has its own value.
 Painting on a canvass, by itself, can promote healing.
 Creativity also often reveals deep, hidden truths about one’s own character.
 A 2007 study published in the Art Therapy journal, for example, found that substance abuse rehab clients who painted self-portraits demonstrated an improved ability to confront their addictive natures.